ace-compiler/ace-compiler/README.md

 ```
 python3 /app/scripts/accuracy_all.py -n 10
 ```
 This process will concurrently conduct encrypted inference tests on the first 10 images (indexed from 0 to 9) for each of the six ResNet models considered in the paper, leveraging all available CPU cores on the system.
 Similarly, unencrypted inference tests will be performed in parallel.
-With 10 cores assumed to be available, the expected completion time is approximately 7 hours.
+With 10 cores assumed to be available, the expected completion time is **approximately 7 hours**.
 Upon completion, you will observe the following:
 ```
 Table10.pdf generated!
 root@xxxxxx:/app#